stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 I consider writing a simple introduction to quantum mechanics, with interactive simulations (very likely with the Quantum Game engine).
 If you think it is a great idea, consider poking/teasing/tempting me. :)

+I would like to thank [Marcin Kotowski](https://www.math.toronto.edu/~marcin/) for remarks on this blog post.
+And, of course, to everyone participating in my quantum mechanics workshops.

 > Before applying consult with your teacher or professor, as every misused didactic material may result in misunderstanding or discouragement.

 [^catalonia]: Or rather: Catalonia!
 [^finding_time]: Read: stolen time from other projects or was doing [white procrastination](http://paulgraham.com/procrastination.html).
-[^who_can]: As a rule of thumb I can explain what is quantum mechanics in 3h, if the other person knows what are matrices.
+[^who_can]: As a rule of thumb I can explain what quantum mechanics is in 3h, if the other person knows what matrices are.
+I did it on biologists and they are fine.
 [^classical]: Nomen omen!
 [^heisenberg]: Though, I have a strong preference in showing it as a Fourier transform property, for which QM is only incidental.
-Again, it's just a wave phenomenon.
+Again, it's just a wave phenomenon (as interference or tunneling).